geoserver/geoserver-cloud/README.md

 * The Helm Chart repository provides [examples](https://github.com/camptocamp/helm-geoserver-cloud/tree/master/examples) of how to start deploying on Kubernetes.

-## Status

-`v2.28.3.0` released on top of GeoServer `2.28.3`.

-Check out the full [Release Notes](https://github.com/geoserver/geoserver-cloud/releases) for a changelog.

 ## Contributing

 Please read [the contribution guidelines](CONTRIBUTING.md) before contributing pull requests to the GeoServer Cloud project.